How High Is Annapurna Base Camp

 The Annapurna Base Camp is right below Mount Annapurna, the world’s tenth-highest mountain, at 4130 meters above sea level.
 The base camp offers majestic views of Annapurna I, Annapurna South, Annapurna III, Machapuchre, and Gangapurna.

 Often, many confuse the Annapurna Base Camp Trek and the Annapurna Circuit Trek.
 But the trek takes you to a relatively lower elevation than the Annapurna Circuit, as the trek doesn’t circle the Annapurna massif.
-Meanwhile, Annapurna Base Camp Trek and Annapurna Sanctuary Trek have the same height.
+Meanwhile, the Annapurna Base Camp Trek and the Annapurna Sanctuary Trek have the same height.

 To give you an idea of how high the Annapurna Base Camp is, we will compare it with some other popular mountain base camps: